quixio/quix-streams/docs/write.md

-A stream ID is auto-generated but you can also pass a `StreamId` to the method to append or update data of an existing stream.
+A stream ID is auto-generated, but you can also pass a `StreamId` to the method to append or update data of an existing stream: